Printed on July 20, 2019, 11:05 am

-This guideline is intended to provide institutions with a course pathway for ELL students who qualify for co-requisite remediation, as outlined in TBR Guideline A-100, to ensure those students have the support needed to be successful in credit-bearing course work.
-This guideline supports TBR Policy 2:03:00:00 (Admissions) and Guideline A-100 (Learning Support).
+The Tennessee Board of Regents will provide institutions with a course pathway for ELL students who qualify for co-requisite remediation to ensure those students have the support needed to be successful in credit-bearing course work.
+This policy supports TBR Policy 2.03.00.00 (Admissions) and Policy 2.03.00.02 (formerly A-100 Learning Support).

 - Learning Support - Academic support needed by a student to be successful in college level general education courses and/or to meet minimum reading, writing, and mathematic competencies as required by faculty in programs that do not require general education courses in reading, writing and/or mathematics.
 The purpose of learning support is to enhance academic success in college level courses and increase the likelihood of program completion that will prepare students for career success in their chosen field of study.